Skip to main content

 Use the API, or the dashboard (Settings → Webhooks).
 Example:

-curl -X POST https://api.papp.sa/api/v1/webhooks \
+curl -X POST https://business.papp.sa/api/v1/webhooks \

 -H "x-api-key: $POINTS_API_KEY" \